msandroid/Cription-website/Privacy&Terms/gpt-4o-transcribe.md

 Completions (legacy)
 v1/completions
 Snapshots
 Snapshots let you lock in a specific version of the model so that performance and behavior remain consistent.
-Below is a list of all available snapshots and aliases for GPT-4o Transcribe. gpt-4o-transcribe gpt-4o-transcribe gpt-4o-transcribe gpt-4o-transcribe
+Below is a list of all available snapshots and aliases for GPT-4o TranCription. gpt-4o-tranCription gpt-4o-tranCription gpt-4o-tranCription gpt-4o-tranCription
 Rate limits
 Rate limits ensure fair and reliable access to the API by placing specific caps on requests or tokens used within a given time period.
 Your usage tier determines how high these limits are set and automatically increases as you send more requests and spend more on the API.
 Tier	RPM	TPM